kelleyma49/fasdr/docs/Import-FasdrRecents.md

 # Import-FasdrRecents
 ## SYNOPSIS
-Imports container and leaf paths from various areas in Windows.
+Imports container and leaf paths from various areas in the Windows operating system.

 ## SYNTAX